mvolkmann/blog/src/swift/SwiftUI.md

 The child views are centered horizontally by default.
 To change this, add the `alignment` attribute which can be set to `.leading`, `.center`, or `.trailing`.

+A default amount of space is added between each child determined by the system.
+In iOS this seems to be 12, but I cannot find a documented value.
+To change the space between child views, add the `spacing` attribute.

 #### ZStack